BadaCorp/ravenous/README.md

 ### Installation

-In the project directory, you can run:
+- `Clone` the app.
+- Navigate to the app directory.

-#### `npm start`
+- Run the command `npm start`

 The command runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your favorite browser.

 ## How to use